sitrox/workhorse/README.md

 * Jobs are instances of classes that support the `perform` method.
 * Jobs are persisted in the database using ActiveRecord.
 * Each job has a priority, the default being 0.
-Jobs with higher priorities (lower is higher, 0 the highest) get processed first.
+Jobs with higher priorities (lower numbers have higher priority, with 0 being the highest) get processed first.
 * Each job can be set to execute after a certain date / time.
 * You can start one or more worker processes.
 * Each worker is configurable as to which queue(s) it processes.
 Jobs in the